-You can apply for a student credit card online, at a branch or (in some cases) by phone.
-To be eligible for approval, student credit card applicants must be at least 18 years old, earn enough income to afford monthly bill payments, and have limited credit or better (just not bad credit).
+You can generally apply for a student credit card online or at a branch.
+In some cases, you can also apply over the phone, depending on the card.
+To be eligible for approval, applicants must be at least 18 years old, earn enough income to afford monthly bill payments, and have limited credit or better (just not bad credit).

-To fill out a student credit card application, you will need to provide your annual income, your Social Security number (or an applicable alternative for international students) and other personal information – usually along with information about your school.

-As with any credit card, when you apply for a student credit card, you could receive a decision instantly if you apply online, or it could take as long as 10 business days.
+To fill out a student credit card application, you will need to provide your annual income, your Social Security number (or an applicable alternative for international students).
+Some other personal information might be required as well, along with information about your school.
+Note that when you apply for a student credit card, you could receive a decision instantly.
+But in some cases it could take as long as 10 business days.
 It usually takes 7-10 business days to receive a card in the mail after approval.

-How to Get a Student Credit Card:
+How to Get a Student Credit Card

-Apply online, over the phone, or in-person.
-Make sure to have your SSN (or accepted alternative) and annual income at hand.
+- Apply online, over the phone, or in-person.
+Make sure to have your SSN (or an accepted alternative) and annual income at hand.
 If you’re under 21, you’ll need to have independent income to get approved for a credit card.

-Wait for a decision.
+- Wait for a decision.
 Sometimes, you’ll get an instant decision.
 If not, the typical waiting period for credit card applications is 7-10 business days.

-Watch your mailbox.
+- Watch your mailbox.
 If you’re denied, the credit card company will send you a letter explaining your denial.
 If you’re approved, you’ll receive your credit card in the mail 7-10 days after you’re approved.

 Student credit cards are a good way for students without much credit history to build credit.
 Their rewards can also work in a student’s favor.
 Some offer statement credits for good grades and perks for paying the bill on time.
 And you definitely need to pay all the bills on time if you want to be successful after you apply for a student credit card.